 The relationship between the healing sun and healthy living seems to be hardwired into humans and animals alike.
-Science class taught us that the sun gives life.
 Plants and animals rely on sunlight for food, warmth and light.
 It tells us when to wake and when to sleep, for the night or for the season.

-Despite warnings to stay out of the sun or slather ourselves with chemical-laden sunscreen, we don bathing suits, sleeves tops and shorts to bare our bodies to the sun when weather allows.
+Despite warnings to stay out of the sun or slather ourselves with chemical-laden sunscreen, we don bathing suits and sleeveless tops with shorts to bare our bodies to the sun when the weather allows.
 Few things in life feel as good as the first penetrating sun rays warming you to the bone after a long, cold winter.

 Animals live in closer harmony with nature than modern day humans.
 Ignorant of dire warnings about the dangers of sunshine, wild animals and household pets often seek out sunny spots to rest.
 They also teach another important lesson.
 When enough is enough and its time to seek a shady refuge so as not to get burned.

 Full-spectrum sunlight is light and color therapy at its finest.
 Sunlight looks golden yellow, but is really all the colors of the rainbow combined together.
 Each color frequency affects your body and mind in different ways.
 When you are outside, you expose yourself to all the healing sunlight color frequencies.

 On the other hand, most artificial lighting uses only part of the spectrum.
 Glass windows block UV rays.

 Several years ago I experienced the healing power of the sun.
-After months of lingering cough and acne on my face and back cleared completely after only three days of enjoying the intense Jamaican sun and ocean water.
+After enduring months of a lingering cough and acne on my face and back, both cleared completely after only three days of intense Jamaican sunshine and ocean water.

 A few minutes of early morning sunshine help regulate sleep inducing melatonin.